hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 7. Execute below docker commands to build docker image and push it to docker hub.

-Note: Alternatively , we can use podman instead of docker to create images.
-More information on podman can be obtained from [here](https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman#transition_to_the_podman_cli) [](https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman#transition_to_the_podman_cli)
+Note: Alternatively, we can use podman instead of docker to create images.
+More information on podman can be obtained from [here].(https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman#transition_to_the_podman_cli) [](https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman#transition_to_the_podman_cli)

 ```bash
 docker build -f Dockerfile -t <Dockerhub user id>/df-s3-springboot-k3s-demo:latest .